playwrigkt/skript/README.md

 run as many times as desired.
 Skripts can be application singletons that define behavior, static variables, or even single use objects.
 You can think of a skript like a real life script.
-A play has a script that defines what lines an actor should say, and some stage directions, but the details of how skripts are actually performed are left up to the cast.
+A play has a script that defines what lines an actor should say, and some troupe directions, but the details of how skripts are actually performed are left up to the cast.

 A skript offers the following features: